SallyFroMilan/JAVASCRIPT/JS-Fundamentals-Part-1/Basic-Math/It's all numbers to me/README.md

 ### Let's quickly play with some numbers to reacquaint ourselves with the basic syntax we need.
-<strong>Enter the commands listed below into your developer tools JavaScript console.</strong>
+Enter the commands listed below into your <strong>developer tools JavaScript console.</strong>
 <p>1.
 First of all, let's declare a couple of <strong>variables</strong> and initialize them with an <strong>integer</strong> and a <strong>
 float</strong>, respectively, then type the <strong>variable names</strong> back in to check that everything is in order: